MJ is not like any other jukebox musical based on

 All photos above credited to Matthew Murphy.

-No longer have red leather but black |
+No longer have red leather but black will do |

 Spiritual Refection